-The Corn Production Survey (CPS) 2009 was a quarterly survey conducted by the Bureau of Agricultural Statistics (BAS).
-It aimed to generate estimates on corn production, area and yield and other related information.
-It was conducted in four rounds, namely, April 2009, July 2009, October 2009 and January 2010.
-Each round generated estimates for the immediate past quarter and forecast for the next two quarters.
-Results of the survey served as inputs to planners and policy makers on matters concerning the corn industry.
+The Palay Production Survey (PPS) 2009 was a quarterly survey conducted by the Bureau of Agricultural Statistics (BAS).
+It aimed to generate estimates on palay production, area and yield and other related information at the provincial level.
+It was conducted in four rounds, namely: January, April, July and October.
+Each round generated estimates for the immediate past quarter and forecasts for the next two quarters.
+Results of the survey served as inputs to planners and policy makers on matters concerning the rice industry.

-KIND OF DATA

-Sample survey data [ssd]
+KIND OF DATA Sample survey data [ssd]

-UNITS OF ANALYSIS
+UNITS OF ANALYSIS Households

-Households